israel-gm/Portfolio/04_Deep_learning_with_PyTorch/01_Lung_cancer_detection-end_to_end_model_deployment/README.md

 # Introduction to the use case

+This is an implementation fo the book "Deep Learning with PyTorch" (Eli Stevens, Luca Antiga, and Thomas Viehmann). https://github.com/deep-learning-with-pytorch/dlwpt-code/tree/master

 Our goal is to give you the tools to deal with situations where things aren’t working.
 In order to present these ideas and techniques, we’ve chosen automatic detection of malignant tumors in the lungs using only a CT scan of a patient’s chest as input.

 We’ll be focusing on the technical challenges rather than the human impact